Update you browser

 For the best experience, we recommend you update your browser.
 Visit our accessibility page for a list of supported browsers.
 Alternatively, you can continue using your current browser by closing this message.

-The Royal College of Art calculated its first full carbon footprint for the academic year 2022/23.
-This carbon footprint will act as our baseline for achieving net zero by 2035.
+The Royal College of Art calculates its full carbon footprint on an annual basis.
+This exercise was first carried out for the academic year 2022/23, which acts as our baseline for achieving net zero by 2035.

 The carbon footprint was developed in line with the Greenhouse Gas Protocol and Standardise Carbon Emissions Framework.
 Further detail on the carbon footprint is found in the "Environmental Data" section below.